pixelmatix/smartmatrix-docs/SmartMatrix/docs/shieldref.md

 > ![SmartMatrix Shield](photos/sdv3isometric.jpg)
 > Photo courtesy Adafruit

-The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902).
+The SmartMatrix SD Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902).
 Compatible RGB matrix panels are available from Adafruit and linked from their SmartMatrix Shield product page.

 The SmartMatrix Bundle - which comes with everything you need to build a display that can be mounted in a shadowbox picture frame and comes with a remote control to change what's playing - is available through the [Hackaday Store](http://store.hackaday.com/products/smartmatrix-bundle) with free worldwide shipping.